ovh/docs/pages/platform/metrics/usecase_analytics/guide.fr-fr.md

 ## Working with annotations

-Annotations are a powerful Warp10 features.
+Annotations are a powerful Warp 10™ features.
 You can **enrich your graph** with custom-crafted annotations such as:

 - new releases
 - crash